datacamp/community-courses-intro-to-data.world-in-python/chapter2.md

 `alderman_votes = dataset.describe('alderman_votes')`

-In the shell iPython shell to the right, print the value with `alderman_votes`.
+In the iPython shell to the right, print the value by typing `alderman_votes`.

 Based on the output, how many fields does the `alderman_votes` resource have?